ScanBot: A Benchmark for Precision Robotic Surface Scanning with Industrial Laser Profilers: Related Works

 \subsection{Robot Learning Datasets}

-The development of general-purpose robotic policies depends critically on the availability of large-scale, diverse robot learning datasets~\cite{mandlekar2018roboturk, sharma2018multiple, dasari2019robonet, ebert2021bridge, jang2022bc, brohan2022rt, kalashnikov2021mt, kumar2023robohive, fang2023rh20t}.
-Inspired by successful pretraining in vision and language domains~\cite{radford2021learningtransferablevisualmodels, zhai2023sigmoidlosslanguageimage, tschannen2025siglip2multilingualvisionlanguage, caron2021emergingpropertiesselfsupervisedvision, oquab2023dinov2}, recent efforts have emphasized the importance of heterogeneous datasets spanning diverse tasks, objects, and robot embodiments.
-Existing large-scale robotic datasets such as Open X-Embodiment~\cite{o2024open} and RoboMIND~\cite{wu2024robomind} have made significant strides in this direction.
-Open X-Embodiment aggregates over one million trajectories collected from 22 robot embodiments, enabling cross-embodiment generalization.
-RoboMIND establishes a unified teleoperation pipeline, collecting over 107,000 trajectories across multiple robotic platforms, including single-arm, dual-arm, and humanoid robots.
-These datasets collectively mark a transition from narrowly-scoped, lab-specific collections toward community-driven repositories for robotic learning.
-However, as summarized in Table~\ref{tab:robot-dataset-comparison}, the vast majority of existing datasets focus exclusively on manipulation-centric tasks with end-effectors such as grippers or dexterous hands.
-Even as these datasets grow in size and diversity, they largely ignore perception-driven tasks involving non-manipulative tools.
-To address this underexplored area and move beyond conventional manipulation settings, our work introduces a dataset centered on active perception with a robot-mounted 3D laser scanner.
-Unlike manipulation tasks that optimize physical interactions, sensor-guided tasks prioritize precise positioning and orientation to maximize sensor coverage and measurement quality.
-This distinction fundamentally alters the embodiment-task interface, as the robot's primary goal becomes coverage-aware motion planning rather than object manipulation.
-By introducing robot-guided active scanning trajectories, pose-aligned surface coverage metrics, and task-specific scan directives, our dataset complements existing manipulation-focused datasets.
-We hope this direction broadens the scope of robot learning—from “what to do” to “what to sense,” and from manipulation tools to sensors as active perception tools.
+The development of general-purpose robotic policies relies heavily on large-scale, diverse datasets~\cite{brohan2022rt, kumar2023robohive, fang2023rh20t}.
+Inspired by advances in vision and language pretraining~\cite{zhai2023sigmoidlosslanguageimage, tschannen2025siglip2multilingualvisionlanguage,oquab2023dinov2}, recent efforts emphasize collecting heterogeneous data across tasks, objects, and embodiments.
+Datasets like Open X-Embodiment~\cite{o2024open} and RoboMIND~\cite{wu2024robomind} exemplify this trend, aggregating diverse trajectories across robot types to enable broader generalization.
+However, most existing datasets remain focused on manipulation tasks using grippers or dexterous hands, overlooking sensor-centric, perception-driven activities.
+To fill this gap, we present a dataset centered on active perception using a robot-mounted 3D laser scanner.
+Unlike manipulation, sensor-guided tasks emphasize precise pose control to optimize coverage and measurement quality.
+This shifts the embodiment-task interface from object interaction to coverage-aware motion planning.
+Our dataset introduces robot-guided scanning trajectories, pose-aligned coverage metrics, and instruction-driven scan directives, complementing existing datasets while broadening robot learning from what to do to what to sense.